apache/shardingsphere/document/en/content/manual/sharding-jdbc/_index.md

 ## Introduction

 Sharding-JDBC is first project of Sharding-Sphere, it is precursor of Sharding-Sphere.
-It use JDBC connect databases without redirect cost for java application, best performance for production.
+It uses JDBC to connect databases without redirect cost for java application, best performance for production.

 * ORM compatible.
 JPA, Hibernate, Mybatis, Spring JDBC Template or JDBC supported.
 * Connection-pool compatible.
 DBCP, C3P0, BoneCP, Druid supported.